mindscan-de/FuriousIron-HFB/README.md

 ## Filter Efficiency Consideration leads to better Performance

-After inserting the documents, each particular filter bank's effectiveness can be assessed by the number of non-zero positions in the filter bank data.
-The document IDs will generate some partial collisions, with respect to the start position and length of the extracted hash, resulting in fewer set bit positions.
+After inserting the documents, each particular filter bank's efficiency can be assessed by counting the number of non-zero positions in the filter bank data.
+The inserted document IDs will usually generate some partial collisions, with respect to the start position and length of the extracted hash, resulting in fewer set bit positions.
 By saving those filter banks with the lowest weight first, we can decide to use these best filters first when testing, due to the higher dropout rate.
-We use the stochastic nature of the document IDs, such that each set of document self-selects its best (known) filter bank.s
+We use the stochastic nature of the document IDs, such that each set of document self-selects its best (known) filter banks.

 The self selecting nature of the filters, also introduces effectively a randomization, which part of the documentID is suited best to test for the presence/absence of a random tested document ID.